a plate with a venison chile relleno topped with smoky tomato roja sauce, with cilantro rice and a glass of red wine.

 COOK: Venison and Queso Chile Rellenos with Smoky Salsa Roja

-If you don’t have ground venison for the filling, you can substitute lean ground beef or Mexican chorizo sausage in this recipe, or other ground game meat.
+If you’re eating “tag soup” or don’t otherwise have a source for wild ground venison for the filling, you can still make a variation of these chile rellenos.
+Just substitute lean ground beef or Mexican chorizo sausage in this recipe, or other ground game meat.ย

 Serving your Venison and Cheese Chile Rellenos